MFA coursework in fiction writing, University of Nevada, Reno, 2019-2020

 BA in English, emphasis on creative writing, University of Wisconsin—Madison, Aug.
 2000

-He uses this experience in professional writing and document design to help students conceive of purpose, audience, and context when writing email cases and the GenBus 360 final project, a researched, professionally formatted business report.
+He uses his experience in journalism, professional writing, and document design to help students conceive of purpose and audience across a range of professional contexts via GenBus 360’s email cases and final project, a researched, professionally formatted business report tied to their career goals.